 All of the blunt faced rip-off attempts.
-This was really exhausting for us as it seemed some sort of rip-off or scam attempt accompanied every thing we did.
+This was really exhausting for us as it seemed some sort of rip-off or scam attempt accompanied everything we did.

 I mean, you can’t really fault them for trying, but when you are pinching pennies and know exactly what is coming in and out of your wallet each day, it gets old.
-I can’t even count the number of times we were short changed in restaurants and shops.
+I can’t even count the number of times we were short-changed in restaurants and shops.

 It’s not a reason to skip travel here but you just need to be on the ball 24/7.

 The craziness of Bali.
-We know that this revolves mostly around Kuta, Ubud and that there are still places you can go in Bali and escape the madness.
+We know that this revolves mostly around Kuta, Ubud and that there are still places you can go to Bali and escape the madness.
 But that doesn’t change the first impression of Bali.

-We had high expectation for Bali and those thoughts were just shattered when we arrived in Kuta.
+We had high expectations for Bali and those thoughts were just shattered when we arrived in Kuta.
 Despite this, we threw the expectations out the window and dug a little deeper to find much that we ended up loving about the island.

 What Did We Spend?